mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 Solution

 ## Don't know how to handle connection uri
 ```
 09:02:40.106 [main] ERROR c.j.mongosyphon.DocumentGenerator:136 - Don't know how to handle connection uri mysql://rdmbs.rds.amazonaws.com:3306/employees?useUnicode=true&useServerPrepStmts=true&useSSL=false
 ```

 Solution

+There is an error in the declaration of the uri.
+It should have ```jdbc:mysql://``` at the beginning.

 ## JSONObject must end with '}'
 ```